dutkulang/alx-higher_level_programming/0x03-python-data_structures/README.md

 # Python data structures

-`data structure are a way of organising data that will be passed to a computer to process.` They make the computer work efficiently but if `not well used` can be a programmer's worst dream
+`data structures are a way of organising data that will be passed to a computer to process.` They make the computer work efficiently but if `not well used` can be a programmer's worst dream

 python as a high level programming langauge has data structures; strings, lists, tuples, dictionaries and sets